Frequently Asked Questions

 I am interested in reducing diesel emissions, but live outside of the Southeast.
 Are there other collaboratives working in my region?

 Yes, there are a number of other diesel collaboratives out there dedicated to reducing diesel emissions in other parts of the country.
 Please see the list below:

-The Northeast Diesel Collaborative is dedicated to reducing emissions from diesel engines in Connecticut, Maine, Massachusetts, New Hampshire, New Jersey, New York, Puerto Rico, Rhode Island, the US Virgin Islands, Vermont, as well as the 10 Tribal Nations located in EPA Region 1, and the 8 Tribal Nations located in EPA Region 2.
+Clean Air Northeast (previously the Northeast Diesel Collaborative) is dedicated to reducing emissions from diesel engines in Connecticut, Maine, Massachusetts, New Hampshire, New Jersey, New York, Puerto Rico, Rhode Island, the US Virgin Islands, Vermont, as well as the 10 Tribal Nations located in EPA Region 1, and the 8 Tribal Nations located in EPA Region 2.

-For more information, please visit the NEDC Page.
+For more information, please visit the Clean Air Northeast Page.

 Mid-Atlantic Diesel Collaborative (MDC)

 Blue Skyways Collaborative

 The Blue Skyways Collaborative is dedicated to reducing emissions from diesel engines in Arkansas, Iowa, Kansas, Louisiana, Missouri, Nebraska, New Mexico, Oklahoma, Texas, as well as the 66 Tribal Nations in EPA Region 6 and the 9 Tribal Nations in EPA Region 7.

 The Blue Skyways Collaborative is currently inactive.
 For more information on the collaborative and on reducing diesel emissions in the region, please reach out to Greg Crable in EPA Region 7.